sagemath/trac_to_gh/Issue 2467.md

 # Issue 2467: sage-2.10.3: failures in tut.tex

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2467

 Original creator: was